bernardolins/postfix-docker/README.md

 You just need to setup $MYHOSTNAME and $MYDOMAINS and the configuration script will configure postfix to use it as virtual domain

 ## LDAP
-Just drop you ldap configuration at /config/ldap and the configuration script will configure postfix to use it automatically.
-For more information about LDAP and postfix, see [here](http://www.postfix.org/LDAP_README.html)
+Just drop you ldap configuration at /config/ldap and the configuration script will configure postfix to use it automatically to search for virtual mailboxes.
+For more information about LDAP and postfix, see [at postfix's documentation].(http://www.postfix.org/LDAP_README.html)

+## SASL
+Setup $SASL_HOST (IP:port) and $SASL_TYPE (cyrus or dovecot) and the container will use it to implement SASL authentication